Tyrrrz/YoutubeExplode/ReadMe.md

 **YoutubeExplode** is a library that provides an interface to query metadata of YouTube videos, playlists and channels, as well as to resolve and download video streams and closed caption tracks.
 Behind a layer of abstraction, the library parses raw page content and uses reverse-engineered requests to retrieve information.
-As it doesn't use the official API, there's also no need for an API key and there are no usage quotas.
+As it doesn't rely on the official API, there's also no need for an API key and there are no usage quotas.

 ✨ This library is used in [**YoutubeDownloader**](https://github.com/Tyrrrz/YoutubeDownloader) -- a desktop application for downloading YouTube videos.